Private Equity Imperatives – ESG, Effective Due Diligence and FP&A

 Private Equity Insights - July 2021

 Today’s private equity leaders must manage multiple priorities and risks at the same time to keep pace with the transformational changes in the recovery economy.
 Given the speed of change, incremental improvements are no longer enough.
-These leaders must embrace new investments, evolve their internal and portfolio company organizational models, and build new capabilities quickly and concurrently to drive value.
+These leaders must embrace new investments, evolve their internal and portfolio company organisational models, and build new capabilities quickly and concurrently to drive value.

 In this issue, we share exclusive articles (links to the content included) about the biggest imperatives for private equity owners and portfolio companies in today’s fast-paced environment.